HIV – PCR

 Test Frequency and Turnaround Time (TAT)

-HIV-1 PCR turnaround time is up to 5 business days from receipt by PHO’s laboratory.
-Testing is performed at least 3x during the week.
+HIV-1/-2 PCR turnaround time is up to 5 business days from receipt by PHO’s laboratory.
+Testing is performed daily.

 STAT and Critical Samples Testing

-STAT HIV-1 PCR testing may be considered on an individual basis for specific circumstances in consultation with a PHO Microbiologist (e.g. high risk woman in labour who are suspected to be in the window period).
-The PHO Microbiologist can be contacted through the PHO's Laboratory Customer Service Centre at 416-235-6556 / 1-877-604-4567.
+STAT HIV PCR testing is not available.
+Expedited testing may be considered for specific circumstances (e.g. high-risk individuals in labour who are suspected to be in the window period) in consultation with the laboratory or a PHO Microbiologist.
+Please contact PHO’s Laboratory Customer Service Centre at 416-235-6556 / 1-877-604-4567 or supplementalvirologylab@oahpp.ca.

-STAT samples must be shipped separately from routine specimens in a clearly marked package indicating ‘STAT’ and handled in accordance with the Canadian Biosafety Standards and shipped in accordance with the Transportation of Dangerous Goods Regulations.
-Failure to ship separately will delay testing.
+Specimens that are approved for expedited testing should be packaged separately from routine specimens, clearly marked as “PRIORITY”, and handled in accordance with the Canadian Biosafety Standards, and shipped in accordance with the Transportation of Dangerous Goods Regulations.
+Testing will be delayed if these instructions are not followed.

 Test Methods

-Specimens for HIV PCR are tested using the Roche cobas® HIV-1/HIV-2 Qualitative assay on the cobas 8800 system.
+Specimens for HIV PCR are tested using the Roche cobas® HIV-1/HIV-2 Qualitative assay on the cobas 5800 system.
 The cobas® HIV-1/HIV-2 Qualitative assay is a NAT for the qualitative detection and differentiation of HIV-1 and HIV-2 RNA in human serum, plasma, or DBS.
 Specimens are tested simultaneously for HIV-1 and HIV-2, individual testing cannot be requested.
-HIV-2 PCR positive results are reported as presumptive positive and are referred to the National Laboratory for HIV Reference Services (NLHRS) for confirmation.

 Table 1: Analytical sensitivity (limit of detection) of cobas® HIV-1/HIV-2 Qualitative assay